Bass Guitar Maintenance & Setup

 for the switch and your bass won't look modified.

-A simple cap modification can be done by soldering an insulated
+A simple cap modification can be done by soldering or just tightly

-You can remove the cap before you solder in the wire, or you can
+the cap first if you choose you solder in the wire, or you can leave

-leave it in.
-If you leave the cap in, it will make the reversal
+it in.
+If you leave the cap in, it will make the reversal of the

-of the cap if you leave it in, since all of the signal will take
+cap if you leave it in, since all of the signal will take the easier

-two output jacks of the 4001 or 4003 where not meant nor wired to
+The two output jacks of the 4001 or 4003 where not meant nor wired

-be used at the same time.
+to be used at the same time.
 You use one or the other.
-When you use a
+When you use

 (the one closer to the end of the bass).
 If you plug a regular instrument